peter-wilkins-mayden/indigo/_posts/2016-05-13-refactoring-solid.md

 Now we can get rid of the problem functions in DataAccess.

->(interface small) don't make clients do work they do not need to.   (no of interfaces, average size) API decomposition (break interfaces down) then recompose using TooBigInterface extends goodInterface to maintain BC (possible in php?)
+>Don't make clients do work they do not need to.
-naming: behaviours not things - IGetData, IQueryData, IPersistData why? now easier to add functions and add to obvious interface, consume like behaviors as a unit.
+naming: behaviours not things - IGetData, IQueryData, IPersistData Why? adds clarity to the interfaces purpose

 Inversion of Dependencies
 ----